Half-Life (video game): Sales

 According to Newell, Half-Life was budgeted with the expectation of lifetime sales of around 180,000 copies.
 However, it was a surprise hit.
 In the United States, Half-Life debuted at #8 on PC Data's weekly PC game sales chart for the November 15–21 period, with an average retail price (ARP) of $49.
 It rose to sixth place the following week, before dropping to position 10 for the week ending December 5.
 During the December 6–12 period, the game climbed back to sixth place; by this time, its ARP had dropped to $36.
 It placed between sixth and eighth on PC Data's weekly charts through the end of December, and its ARP rose back to $45 by the week ending January 2.
 PC Data declared Half-Life November's sixth-best-selling PC game in the United States, a position it held for the month of December.
-While its US sales were below 100,000 copies by November 30, by 1999 it had sold 212,173 copies and earned revenues of $8.6 million in the United States by the end of 1998.
+While its U.S. sales were below 100,000 copies by November 30, it sold 212,173 copies and earned revenues of $8.6 million in the United States by the end of 1998.

 In January 1999, Half-Life debuted at #3 on Chart-Track's PC game sales rankings for the United Kingdom, and remained in PC Data's weekly top 10 for the entire month, peaking at #4.
 By January 19, after two full months of availability, global sales of Half-Life surpassed 500,000 units.
 In the United States, it was the fifth-best-selling PC game for the month of January.
 On PC Data's weekly charts, it rose to #2 from February 7–20, with an ARP of $35.
 Holding a position in the weekly top 10 for the rest of February, it climbed to fourth for the month.
 The game remained in PC Data's weekly top 10 until the week of March 21 and dropped to position 11 for March as a whole.
 In the United Kingdom, it placed second in February—behind the debut of Baldur's Gate—and fifth in March.
 In April, it claimed #3 on Chart-Track's rankings and dropped to #16 on those of PC Data.
 On April 23, Sierra announced that global sales of Half-Life had reached almost 1 million copies.